slokeshrestha26/dip_comics_diffusion/README.md

 Use command `cds` to go the /scratch directory.
 You can also do `cdw folder-name` to directly navigate to that folder in /work.
 This format works for /scratch too.

+Use the virtual env at `dipenv/`
+Use the following command to activate: `source dipenv/bin/activate`

 ## Calvin & Hobbes Dataset

+- [X] Find a calvin and hobbes dataset
+- [X] Download it
+- [X] Extract images
+- [ ] Select only the black and white panels
+- [ ] Crop panels

 ## Blogs of Interest
 ### Keyword conditioning